Retrieving boundaries with get_boundary()

 This is slightly unexpected perhaps, but the islands of Guadeloupe and Martinique in the Caribbean, Mayotte and Réunion in the Western Indian Ocean, and French Guiana in South America, all have the same status as mainland France.

-If we use country_type = "sovereign"
+If we use country_type = "sovereign", we also get

 France’s overseas territories in the Pacific, Atlantic and